How to Create a Social Media Plan [Step-by-Step]

 Create a social media plan

-Do you ever feel overwhelmed by social media marketing?
+Do you ever feel overwhelmed by social media marketing and feel you need to create å social media plan?

 Where do you possibly start?